Your Shopping Cart(0)

 Characteristics of Sheesham Wood

-Sheesham wooden or Indian Rosewood is located in large part in India, but additionally in Pakistan and Nepal.
+Sheesham wooden or Indian Rosewood is located in a large part of India, but additionally in Pakistan and Nepal.

 Sheesham trees have a life of twenty-two years at some stage in which period they attain a top of 30 meters.